 A Phillips (+) screwdriver, number 2 or number 3, depending on the size of your mounting screws

 If you are installing more than one router in a rack or cabinet, install the first router at the bottom of the rack.

 To install the router using a mechanical lift (see Figure 1):

 - Ensure that the rack or cabinet is placed in its permanent location and is secured to the building.
 Ensure that the installation site allows adequate clearance for both airflow and maintenance.
 For details, see PTX10000 Clearance Requirements for Airflow and Hardware Maintenance.

 - Load the router onto the lift, making sure it rests securely on the lift platform.

-- Using the lift, align the router in front of the rack, centering it in front of the mounting brackets.
+- Using the lift, align the router in front of the rack, centering it in front of the base brackets.

 - Lift the chassis approximately 0.75 in.
-(1.9 cm) above the surface of the mounting brackets.
+(1.9 cm) above the surface of the base brackets.
 Align the chassis as close as possible to the base brackets.

 - Carefully slide the chassis onto the adjustable base and rear mounting brackets until the chassis flanges contact the rack rails.
-The mounting brackets ensure that the holes in the front-mounting brackets align with the holes in the rack rails.
+The base and rear brackets ensure that the holes in the chassis flanges align with the holes in the rack rails.
 See Figure 2.

 - Move the lift away from the rack.

 - Attach the chassis to the rack by installing a mounting screw through the open flange holes and rack, starting from the bottom.